tercenya/compendium/TEXT.md

 Did you remember to bump the version number?
 For example, Bard was released in 5.5, so you won't find [Bard](http://gameinfo.na.leagueoflegends.com/en/game-info/champions/bard/) in version [5.4.1](http://ddragon.leagueoflegends.com/cdn/5.4.1/img/champion/Bard.png), but you will in 5.5.1: [http://ddragon.leagueoflegends.com/cdn/5.5.1/img/champion/Bard.png]

-You can find a list of valid versions using the [/api/lol/static-data/{region}/v1.2/versions](https://developer.riotgames.com/api/methods#!/1055/3630) route.
-Since calls to this route don't count against the rate limit, but the answer does not change very often, consider caching the "latest" version from this route every time your applications starts, rather than hard-coding the version number.
+You can find a list of valid versions using the [/api/lol/static-data/{region}/v1.2/versions](https://developer.riotgames.com/api/methods#!/1055/3630) endpoint, or the [realm version numbers](https://ddragon.leagueoflegends.com/realms/na.json) in Data Dragon  Since calls to these endpoints don't count against the rate limit, but the answer does not change very often, consider caching the "latest" version number every time your applications starts, rather than hard-coding the version number.

 It often takes a little bit of time for Riot to get Data Dragon updates ironed out after a new major release, so keep your eye on the forums for announcements.